raimuucka/ArduinoSTM32wiki/Installation.md

 ###All OS's

 * Download and install the latest stable version of the Arduino IDE from [here](http://arduino.cc/en/Main/Software)
-* (1.6.3 or newer) - On the Tools menu, select the Boards manager, and install the Arduino Due from the list of available boards.
+* Run the IDE, and on the Tools menu, select the Boards manager, and install the Arduino Due from the list of available boards.
 * Download zip file containing the STM32 files from [here](https://github.com/rogerclarkmelbourne/Arduino_STM32/archive/master.zip)
 * Unzip to create the Arduino_STM32 folder

 ####Windows

 * Copy the Arduino_STM32 folder to My Documents/Arduino/hardware (note. if the hardware folder doesn't exist you will need to create it)

-* If using Maple or Maple mini under windows the Maple Drivers page
+* If using Maple or Maple mini, you need to install drivers for the Serial and DFU (upload devices).
+Please run drivers/win/install_drivers.bat
-* (1.6.2 or newer) - On the Tools menu, select the Boards manager, and install the Arduino Due from the list of available boards.
+Note.
+This doesn't actually install drivers.
+Windows comes pre-installed with a compatible Serial USB driver and a DFU (upload) driver.
+However the built in drivers need to be associated with the USB ID of the Maple serial and DFU devices.
+The batch file and wdi-simple.exe do the clever stuff to convince Windows 7 or newer, that it should use its drivers with the Maple serial and DFU devices.

-* Re-start the Arduino IDE, and select the appropriate board from the Tools -> Board menu, and select the appropriate Com port.
+* Re-start the Arduino IDE, and select the appropriate board from the Tools -> Board menu, and select the appropriate Com port for your Maple mini or serial upload device.
+Note.
+If you do not see a Maple Serial com device, this is probably because the Maple mini has not been loaded with the blink sketch.
+So upload a the Maple mini blink sketch from examples\Digital\Blink and the Maple serial device should now be available on the Port menu.

 ####Linux

 * Copy the Arduino_STM32 folder to the hardware folder in your Arduino sketches folder .
 If the hardware folder does not exist, please create one.

-* In the ./Arduino_STM32/tools/linux folder set the rights of maple_upload to 755

-* Install DFU-Utils.

-* On Ubuntu it has been reported that the standard version of the utils V 0.5 does not work, but V 0.8 does work.
-* See the linux page about how to build and install dfu-util
+* Run the udev rulues installation script in tools/linux/install.sh
 * Note.
-Please read the uploading section related to uploading when using Linux.
+If you are uploading via USB to Serial or STLink etc, you may need to set the relevant permissions for your specific upload device in order to be able to use it from within the Arduino IDE.
+You may also need to change the udev rules for the device in question.

 ####Mac OSX
-* Arduino_STM32 folder must be place inside ~/Documents/Arduino/hardware (note. if the hardware folder doesn't exist you will need to create it)
+* Arduino_STM32 folder must be placed inside ~/Documents/Arduino/hardware (note. if the hardware folder doesn't exist you will need to create it)
 * So you should get ~/Documents/Arduino/hardware/Arduino_STM32

 * Install DFU Utils.
 The easiest way to do this is to use Homebrew  http://brew.sh/ - see the bottom of the Homebrew page.